Prokash21/Prokash21.github.io/content/post/2021-01-26_personal_website/index.md

 # Is this an unpublished draft?
 draft: false

-# Show this page in the Featured widget?
+# Show this page in the featured widget?
 featured: false

-# Featured image
+# featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
   caption: 'Blurred screenshot of the website'